-When he’d been here, Nick and Tanya had the most intense, passionate relationship he’d ever been in.
+When he’d been here, Nick and Tanya’d had the most intense, passionate relationship he’d ever been in.
 In the beginning, especially when they’d started having hot-and-heavy sex, he’d dreamed about taking her with him when he left.
 But Tanya wasn’t the kind of girl who would blindly follow a boy to the ends of the earth.
 As much as he’d wanted her to go, she’d wanted him to stay.
-They’d had huge fights about it, then had the kind of makeup sex that made a man willing to admit that he’d been wrong.
+They’d had huge fights about it, then had the kind of make-up sex that made a man willing to admit that he’d been wrong.

 In the end, the sex—and his feelings for her—hadn’t been enough.
 He’d left.
 She’d stayed.
 Those were the choices they both had to live with.

 Still, that wasn’t enough to explain the animosity he was picking up on right now.
 The last time he’d seen her, she’d welcomed him back with open arms—and much more.
-The sex had been amazing—as intense and passionate as anything he’d experienced with her before.
+The sex had been amazing—as passionate as anything he’d experienced with her before.
 He’d sort of been expecting the same kind of reception—but it was clear he wasn’t going to get it.
-He hadn’t exactly been burning up the phone lines during the two years before he’d last been with her.
+He hadn’t exactly been burning up the phone lines during the years before he’d last been with her.
 She couldn’t possibly have expected him to start calling just because they’d spent another night together—could she?

 She stood, her eyes cast down.
 She had on a slim gray skirt that hugged every inch of curves he didn’t remember.
 She’d filled out—more generous breasts, a sweeter backside.
 Her hair was pulled away from her face, but it hung loose down her back.
-She looked good, in the primal sort of way that brought back that last night together.
+She looked good, in the primal sort of way that brought back memories of that last night together.
 What did those new curves look like?
 More importantly, what did they feel like?
 He had to physically restrain the urge to pull her into his arms.
 If he tried that right now, odds were good she’d deck him.

 “This way.”
 Without so much as a dirty look for him, she headed down the hall and opened a door on his right.
 “The conference room.”